 Program overview

 The Double Degree program at the University of Lethbridge combines a Bachelor of Science in Geography with a Bachelor of Business Administration in Political Science.
-This unique program is designed for students who wish to gain a comprehensive understanding of both the natural environment and the political landscape.
-By integrating these two disciplines, students will develop critical thinking and analytical skills that are essential for addressing complex societal issues.
-The program also offers an optional co-op component, allowing students to gain practical experience in their field of study while earning their degrees.
+This unique program is designed to equip students with a comprehensive understanding of both the natural environment and the political landscape.
+Students will gain essential skills in analyzing ecological processes and the impact of human activities on the environment, while also developing a strong foundation in business and political science.
+This interdisciplinary approach prepares graduates for a variety of career paths, making them versatile and competitive in the job market.

-The Double Degree program is structured to provide students with a well-rounded education in both Geography and Political Science.
-The program length is four years, during which students will engage in a variety of learning experiences that blend theoretical knowledge with practical application.
-Key features of the program structure include:
+The Double Degree program is structured to provide a well-rounded education over a four-year period.
+Students will engage in a blend of theoretical and practical learning experiences, ensuring they are well-prepared for their future careers.
+Key features of the program include:

 Featured Experiences